History of Michael Strahan in Timeline

 August 2009: Engagement to Nicole Mitchell

-October 1, 2010: Guest Co-hosting Live! with Regis and Kelly
+October 1, 2010: Guest Co-hosts Live! with Regis and Kelly

 On October 1, 2010, Michael Strahan co-hosted Live! with Regis and Kelly as a guest host with Kelly Ripa for the first time.

-June 2011: Filmed Commercial Supporting Same-Sex Marriage
+June 2011: Commercial Supporting Same-Sex Marriage

 In June 2011, Michael Strahan filmed a commercial supporting the legalization of same-sex marriage in New York.

-November 2011: Philbin Left!
+November 2011: Regis Philbin Leaves Live!

-On September 4, 2012, Michael Strahan was selected as Kelly Ripa's new co-host on the syndicated talk show, Live! with Kelly and Michael.
+On September 4, 2012, Michael Strahan was selected as Kelly Ripa's new co-host on the rechristened syndicated talk show, Live! with Kelly and Michael.

-2012: Co-hosting Live! with Kelly and Michael
+2012: Co-host of Live! with Kelly and Michael

 February 2, 2013: Failed to be Voted into Pro Football Hall of Fame